 Similar store formats are popping up in North America.
-Méga Vrac and Loco opened in Montreal last summer, as did Green on B.C.'s Salt Spring Island; Nu Grocery will be opening soon in Ottawa; and Zero Waste mobile, hyper-personal and datainfluenced transactions [are] brought to life with theatrical experiences in-store is reshaping retail," Dubroy says.
+Méga Vrac and Loco opened in Montreal last summer. as did Green on B.C.'s Salt Spring Island; Nu Grocery will be opening soon in Ottawa; and Zero Waste

+Opposite: The Vitamin Shoppe's redesign includes space for consultations with employees.
+Right: The Amazon Go convenience store concept is among the most advanced experiments with checkout. mobile, hyper-personal and datainfluenced transactions [are] brought to life with theatrical experiences in-store is reshaping retail," Dubroy says.